Kespers/kCHORDS/README.md

 # kCHORDS
+<video controls src="demo.mp4" title="Title"></video>

 Tired of juggling multiple windows just to play along with a song?

 With kCHORDS, simply provide:
 - link of the [chords](https://www.ultimate-guitar.com/)
 - link of the [song](https://www.youtube.com/) you want to play

-and let us do the rest!

 kCHORDS will automatically separates the audio into distinct tracks—vocals (bass, piano, drums, and other instruments) and presents everything in a single, seamless interface.

-But that’s not all!
-Not sure what to play next? kCHORDS features a content-based recommendation system that suggests songs based on the characteristics of the one you just played.
+But that’s not all! featuring a content-based recommendation system that suggests songs based on the characteristics of the one you just played.

 Stop wasting time setting up...find your place in the sound 🎸🥁🎹